-amery Calvelli is a co-founder and part-time Executive Director of d.talks.
+amery Calvelli is a co-founder and Executive Director of d.talks.
 A design advocate, she’s worked with architects, artists and designers to renew connections with place; hosted radio interview program Space and Place for four years; and written for Arcade and OnSite Review.
 She’s served on the Boards of the Portland Institute of Contemporary Art and the SFMOMA’s Contemporary Extension.

 Hye-Seung Jung is the Manager at d.talks where she does some heavy lifting on strategy and production of events, installations and other related programs.
 A visual artist with a focus on the observation of diverse built environments as they relate to human interaction and a sense of belonging, her work has been exhibited in Saint Denis, France, Berlin, Tokyo, Zurich, Toronto and Calgary.
 She serves on the Board of The New Gallery in Calgary.